SassanKermani/DB-Project/readme.md

 build a mongo db that uses one collectin as a schema for the other collection.

 # list o shit
-- build a full crUD for about
+- build a full cruD for about
 - build a full cruD for info

 # Nameing convention